 And of course, no trip to Coney Island is complete without a stop at the original Nathan’s Famous for a hot dog.

 We thought about hitting up the New York Aquarium, but by then, Ashok started getting restless.
-So we just headed back to the Subway to head back to the hotel.
+So we just headed back to the Subway to head back to the hotel, and decided to leave going to the aquarium for the next day..
 All in all, not bad keeping the kid entertained for half a day for just the price of a couple of Subway tickets!

 Just Walking Around